isomerpages/ncss-ssi/_cet/Higher Diploma in Social Service.md

 Successful applicants will also be required to attend an Academic Integrity Workshop and participate in a Social Service Field Experience to better prepare them for the programme and help them in their learning journey.

-SSI’s HDSS programme also provides an articulation pathway into the Bachelors’ in Social Work Degree Programme offered by Singapore University of Social Services (SUSS), for learners who want to pursue a further education and their aspiration to become a Social Worker.
+SSI’s HDSS programme also provides an articulation pathway into Bachelor in Social Work at the Singapore University of Social Services (SUSS), for learners who want to pursue a further education and their aspiration to become a Social Worker.

 ### Entry Requirements